rstewart61/PlanGrid/README.md

 For best results, load project in Eclipse and run on Apache Tomcat 8.5.

 ### Testing ###
-See com.plangrid.rockpaperscissors.Test for a basic unit test of functionality
+See com.plangrid.rockpaperscissors.Test for a basic unit test of functionality.

 The game keeps track of the current user's session.
 To test two players taking turns, please open a new private browsing tab for the second player.